August 15, 2024

 Once the orthotics are made, your chiropodist will see you for a fitting.
 At this time, they'll answer questions about your new inserts and explain how to use them.

-Foot specialists can also prescribe and measure you for compression stockings.
+Foot specialists and certified fitters can also measure you for compression stockings.
 A fitting involves noting important measurements, including the ankle, calf, thigh and hip areas.
 The measurements taken depends on how much leg area the patient would like to cover, as compression clothing can be pantyhose, socks, and more.

 Compression stockings work by gently squeezing the leg, feet, and ankle areas.
 They help relieve symptoms of a wide variety of issues, specifically vein-related problems and swelling.
 This includes varicose veins (enlarged twisted veins), lymphedema, and the hormonal effects of pregnancy.
 Specifically, pregnancy can result in blood pooling in the feet and ankles when certain hormones affect the veins in the legs.